-The first day of the new year, January 1, 1995, marked the beginning of official construction of the hall as part of the base floor of the Petronas Twin Towers.
-While more remodelling was carried out until 1997, the work was finally finished exactly one year later on the same date in 1996.
+Construction of the Malaysian Philharmonic Orchestra hall began on January 1, 1995, as part of the base floor of the Petronas Twin Towers.
+Although more remodeling was done until 1997, the project was completed on January 1, 1996.

-The patron of the Malaysian Philharmonic Orchestra, Tun Dr. Siti Hasmah Mohamad Ali, and the former Prime Minister of Malaysia, Tun Dr. Mahathir Mohamad, hosted the opening ceremony for the concert hall on August 17, 1998.
+On August 17, 1998, the Malaysian Philharmonic Orchestra’s patron, Tun Dr. Siti Hasmah Mohamad Ali, and former Prime Minister of Malaysia, Tun Dr. Mahathir Mohamad, presided over the opening ceremony of the concert hall.

-Additionally, one of the best things yet, Malaysian Philharmonic Orchestra features concealed moveable ceiling panels allow for the hall’s volume to be changed and a variety of acoustic conditions to be recreated.
-In the upper ceiling, there are seven panels that may be moved.
-In addition, the resonance of the hall can be adjusted by opening or closing unique acoustically absorptive panels in the sidewalls.
-Incorporating these one-of-a-kind features into the hall’s layout will help to improve the acoustic qualities of the hall’s wood construction.
-Kirkegaard Associates conceived the aural method.
+One of the coolest features of the Malaysian Philharmonic Orchestra is its concealed moveable ceiling panels, which allow for the hall’s volume to be changed and a variety of acoustic conditions to be recreated.
+The upper ceiling contains seven panels that can be moved, while the sidewalls have unique acoustically absorptive panels that can be opened or closed to adjust the hall’s resonance.
+These unique features were incorporated into the hall’s design to improve its acoustic qualities, with the aural method conceived by Kirkegaard Associates.

 1, 4 | Upper Circle |